codeyield/ML-Service-with-FastAPI-Celery-Redis-and-RabbitMQ/README.md

 ## Operational logic

-- The client sends an HTTP request with text data in json to the FastAPI endpoint.
+- Client sends HTTP request with text data in json to FastAPI asynchronous endpoint.
 - FastAPI receives the request, validates it and creates a new Celery task.
-- Celery asynchronously queues the RabbitMQ broker running "under the bonnet".
+- Celery places the task in the queue of the RabbitMQ broker running "under the bonnet".
-- Celery Worker asynchronously fetches a task from the queue and sends it to the ML model, receives the response and returns the result.
+- The Celery Worker retrieves the task from the RabbitMQ queue, then sends the request to the ML model, receives the response, and returns the result.
-- Redis is used to cache intermediate results to speed up repeated requests with the same data.
+- Redis is used to cache intermediate results and speed up repeated queries with the same data.
 - The response is returned via RabbitMQ to FastAPI, which sends it back to the client as an HTTP response.

 ## Project structure